AchilleMorenville/Belief-SG/README.md

 ### Customizing the Framework

 To implement a new game or agent:
-- Derive a new class from `Game` and implement the specific game rules.
+- Add a new class in the `/games` directory and implement the specific game rules by deriving from the `Game` class.
-- Extend the `Agent` class to define custom decision-making logic.
+- Add a new class in the `/agents` directory and extend the `Agent` class to implement custom decision-making logic.

 ## Contributing